 To be extra safe, turn off your main breaker and open your flashlight.
 Remove the screw from the circuit breaker you’d like to replace and draw the wire cautiously.
 Disassemble the panel board by pushing it to the side of your circuit breaker.
 Ensure that none of the wires are carrying any current with your multimeter or contactless volt-meter.

-Step 4: Install a 20-Amp Circuit Breaker
+Step 4: Install a 20-amp Circuit Breaker

 You can check your 20 amp circuit breaker with your multimeter before installing it to avoid the inconvenience of installing a defective circuit breaker.
 If your wires are ready, you can install a 20 amp circuit breaker by pushing it sideways and applying pressure.